Aashishsharma/Learnings/React/hooks.md

 }
 ```
 So how does React know which state corresponds to which useState call?
 The answer is that React relies on the order in which Hooks are called.
+Bassically, hook rely on a call index.
+React doesn't know what a given useState() returned
 Our example works because the order of the Hook calls is the same on every render
 (if rendered in condition or in a loop, order might change):